 But all that'd be nothing without the staying power to back it up.
 The Fenix 5 promises two weeks of battery life in smartwatch mode, 24 hours in GPS mode and a whopping 60 hours in UltraTrac battery saver mode, although this all still depends very much on how your settings are locked in.

 An oldie but still a solid pick, the Sunto Traverse is a rugged watch that's good for 100 metre water resistance, offers GPS and GLONASS (for added accuracy) plus there's built-in topographic maps to help navigate those tough trails.

 There's also a host of useful cycling and running metrics on board, and even a flashlight mode.
 It's the battery life that's the reason to pick this one up, though.
 You can expect up to 100 hours in navigation mode and 14 days when used in standard watch mode.
 Mighty impressive.

 A natural successor to the Ambit3, the Suunto Spartan Ultra is also a healthy alternative for those looking to steer clear of Garmin's band of multisport powerhouses.

 With this, you'll be able to rock route navigation while also having access to a compass, altitude and even heart rate in the water (up to 100m) when paired with the compatible chest strap.

 Read this: Best wearables for triathlon training

-Polar's top end multi-sport timepiece, the V800 is at its best as a running watch but also pairs with cycling accessories to deliver good on-the-bike stats and pleasingly, when paired with the right heart rate chest strap, also offers heart rate tracking in the water, a big bonus for endurance swimmers out there.
+Polar's top end multi-sport timepiece, the V800, is at its best as a running watch but also pairs with cycling accessories to deliver good on-the-bike stats and pleasing, when paired with the right heart rate chest strap, also offers heart rate tracking in the water, a big bonus for endurance swimmers out there.